nestjs/docs.nestjs.com/content/recipes/swagger.md

 $ npm run start
 ```

-Navigate to `http://localhost:3000/api/cats` to see SwaggerUI for your Cats:
+Navigate to `http://localhost:3000/api/cats` to see SwaggerUI for your cats:

 <figure><img src="/assets/swagger-cats.png" /></figure>

-While `http://localhost:3000/api/dogs` will expose a SwaggerUI for your Dogs:
+While `http://localhost:3000/api/dogs` will expose a SwaggerUI for your dogs:

 <figure><img src="/assets/swagger-dogs.png" /></figure>